alkesh26/blog/content/posts/leetcode-valid-number.md

 2. No `.` comes after `e` or `E`.
 3. A dot `.` should be followed by a digit.
 4. The character `e` should be followed either by `+`, `-`, or a digit [0-9].
-5. Any other non-numberic character appearing.
+5. Any other non-numeric character appearing.
 6. Reaching the end of S without an active number.
 7. No more than one exponent character `e` or `E` or one sign or decimal in the string.